-Applications for the 2019-20 Rotary Peace Fellowship program are now being accepted by the Rotary Peace Center.
+Rotary International is accepting applications for the 2020-21 Rotary Peace Fellowship programme by the Rotary Peace Center.
 Each year, Rotary funds some of the world’s most dedicated and brightest professionals to study at Rotary Peace Centers.

 Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops leaders who become catalysts for peace and conflict prevention and resolution.
 Each year, the Rotary Foundation awards up to 50 fellowships for master’s degrees and 50 for certificate studies at premier universities around the world.